chepurko/k8s-ovpn/README.md

 $ gcloud compute firewall-rules create ovpn0 --allow=udp:31304 --target-tags <your_cluster>-minion
 ```

-* If you are using a DNS hostname, make sure you've created an A record in your DNS settings pointing to an IP address of  **any of the nodes** in your cluster.
-It doesn't matter which node you point to, as the Service is listening on all nodes and does the routing for you.
+* If you are using a DNS hostname, make sure you've created an A record in your DNS settings pointing to an IP address of  **any of the minion nodes** in your cluster.
+It doesn't matter which minion node you point to, as the Service is listening on all nodes and does the routing for you.

 # Usage